 A 7-inch would soon be released for her first proper 3-minute Empress Of Single, “Don’t Tell Me”.
 Soon after her first EP was released by Terrible Records.
 The industry immediately wanted to team her up with a producer, but Lorely felt like the whole process was drowning her voice out: "It just ended up sounding like that person's music.
 I thought, ‘this is my first record, I need it to sound like it's coming from me.’
 At that point I decided, I'm doing this myself.”

 Rodriguez released the first proper Empress Of album, Me, in 2015 via Terrible Records.
 Last year she followed it with a one-off single, “Woman Is a Word,” before making an appearance on Blood Orange’s song “Best to You”.

 In July 2017, Empress Of released a new song, “Go to Hell,” via Soundcloud.
 Check it out below.

-Her second album Us is due for release on October 19th 2018 on Terrible Records.
+Her second album Us came out on October 19th 2018 on Terrible Records.
 So far, she has released singles When I'm With Him and Love Me.

 'Its hook is a masterclass in pop songwriting, masking a dark undercurrent and impressively creative impulses' - Rolling Stone